skip to content

 Suitable witnesses

-A suitable witness is someone who is:
+A suitable witness must be:

 When a person's first language is not English

-If an interpreter is used, the interpreter must fill in the section of the form that certifies that the information recorded in the advance care directive form accurately reproduces in English the original information and instructions of the person provided when giving the advance care directive [s 14(1)(d)(ii)].
+• complete the section of the form that certifies that the information recorded in the advance care directive form accurately reproduces in English the original information and instructions of the person provided when giving the advance care directive [s 14(1)(d)(ii)].

-Witnessing an advance care directive form : Last Revised: Fri Jun 5th 2015
+Witnessing an advance care directive form : Last Revised: Mon Mar 4th 2024

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.